 Key Takeaways

 Albadri had entered the UK via small boat just 16 days before the attempted attack, having previously been rejected asylum and left homeless.
-He was arrested by armed officers as he tried to scale the embassy fence in west London.
+He was arrested by armed officers as he tried to scale an 8-foot metal fence outside the embassy in west London.
 During his trial, Albadri denied preparing a terrorist act but admitted to possessing the knives for personal use.

 The verdict comes two days after two Jewish men were stabbed in north London in what police described as a suspected terrorist incident, adding to heightened fears within Britain's Jewish community.
 Last month, a pro-Iranian group claimed online that it targeted the embassy with drones carrying 'dangerous substances', though police later found no hazardous materials.